-The word form itself may vary In multilingual environments where words may be spoken in different accents (e.g., "bean" /bin/ pronounced as "bin" /bIn/), children have to generalize across different phonological word forms.
-This ability increases steadily with age (Creel 2014), starting at 12 to 13 months.
-Also, acoustic variation within a single speaker can actually be helpful for figuring out the important parts of word forms at 14 months (Galle, Apfelbaum, & McMurray 2015).
+The word form itself may vary In multilingual environments where words may be spoken in different accents (e.g., "bean" /bin/ pronounced as "bin" /bɪn/), children have to generalize across different phonological word forms.
+This ability increases steadily with age (Creel 2014), starting at 12 to 13 months, though it takes some time to develop fully (Newman, Morini, Kozlovsky, & Panza 2018).
+However, acoustic variation within a single speaker can actually be helpful for figuring out the important parts of word forms at 14 months (Galle, Apfelbaum, & McMurray 2015).

 Children begin by making an initial fast mapping between a new word they hear and its likely meaning.
 They guess, and then modify the guess as more input comes in.
-Experimental evidence of fast mapping
+Experimental evidence of fast mapping (Carey & Bartlett 1978, Dollaghan 1985, Mervis & Bertrand 1994, Medina, Snedecker, Trueswell, & Gleitman 2011) ball